AnthonyCxx/Notes-and-Writeups/Python/Object-oriented Programming/Classes.md

 class attributes, but it won't do anything.
 Instance members are typically declared in and initialized by the  _\_\_init()\_\__ function, which is the special name of the constructor in Python.
 To make a data member an instance attribute, preface the declaration (and all usage) with the [_self_](https://www.geeksforgeeks.org/self-in-python-class/) keyword.

+**NOTE**: All of your class variables should be instance attributes unless you need to share them.
 ```Python
 class Location:
     address = "Unknown"   # <== Class attribute